airyhq/airy/docs/docs/getting-started/glossary.md

 ## Template

-Pre defined messages that can be enhanced with user defined data.
+Pre-defined messages that can be enhanced with user defined data.